absyro/botstudio-hub/content/docs/bots/creating-bots.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications).
 2. Create a new application and click on the "Bot" button on the sidebar.
 3. Click on the "Reset Token" button and copy the new Discord token.
 Use this token to configure your bot.

+{{< callout context="caution" >}}
+When adding a Discord bot to your channel, it must have the ability to read events and messages.
+For instance, it needs to be able to read messages to respond to message events or to access message content for certain features.
+It's advisable to grant your bot access to all necessary features.
+{{< /callout >}}

 ## WhatsApp Bot